cedlemo/OCaml-GI-ctypes-bindings-generator/README.md

 ## gi-bindings-generator and Dune (jbuilder)

-Dune allows to easily use a [custom code generator].
+Dune allows to easily use a [custom code generator](http://dune.readthedocs.io/en/latest/quick-start.html#using-a-custom-code-generator).
 Let's take the example of the [gi-glib2 package : OCaml-GLib2 ctypes bindings](https://github.com/cedlemo/OCaml-GLib2).

 Here is the directory tree of the repository: